thomasperi/tubux/README.md

 ## Example

-More documentation on accessor generators will come eventually, but for now, here's a demonstration of the classiness and information hiding:
+There will be more thorough documentation eventually, including how to generate and use accessors, but here's an example using all four `$$.struct` options: `params`, `construct`, `proto`, and `statics`.

 ```javascript
 var Counter = $$.struct({